steve1066d/devore.tubs/manual.md

 # Replacement Softub firmware manual

-This replacement firmware for the Softub works similar to the Softub provided one, with a few enhancements.
+This replacement firmware for the Softub works like the Softub provided one, with a few enhancements.
 Note that this product is not affiliated with Softub.
 Softub and HydroMate are registered trademarks of Softub, Inc.